 I’m 40 meters underwater.
 It’s getting cold and dark.
-It’s only the third dive in my life, but I’m taking the advanced training course, and the Caribbean teacher was a little reckless, dashing ahead, leaving me alone.
+It’s only the third dive in my life, but I’m taking the advanced scuba course, and the Caribbean teacher was a little reckless, dashing ahead, leaving me alone.

 The next day I’m in a government office, answering an interview, raising my right hand, becoming a citizen of Dominica.

 I’m backstage at the TED Conference, about to go on, but I can’t remember my lines.
 In the audience are Bill Gates, Al Gore, Peter Gabriel, and a few hundred other intimidating geniuses.
 Heart pounding so fast and hard, I think I’m going to explode.
 They call my name.
 Ack!
 I still can’t remember my lines!
 But I hit the stage anyway.

 I’m alone on a bicycle in a forest in Sweden.
 I left Stockholm six hours ago, headed south, with only 50 kronor, and I’m getting hungry.
 I don’t know the way back.